Autobox-AI/autobox-mcp/README.md

 "Show me the status of running simulations"
 "Create a new simulation about negotiating a business deal" "Get the logs from simulation abc123"
+"Delete the test_simulation config and its metrics" "Send an instruction to Alice in the running simulation"
 ```

 ## Troubleshooting